 3. Explore Zocalo Plaza & Templo Mayor

 Did you know that Mexico City’s main square, the Zocalo, was built on top of an ancient Aztec temple?
 Even better, you can still tour these ruins today, at the Templo Mayor!

 Once the site of the great temple of the Aztec city, Tenochtitlan, these ruins have strong historical significance for the Aztec civilization that lived here.
 You can see the architectural magnificence on display at this pre-Hispanic temple complex, and walking through the ruins gives you an understanding of how sophisticated the Aztecs were.

-The nearby Zocalo Plaza, one of the largest in the world, is a classic example of Spanish plaza design, with the Palacio Nacional and the Metropolitan Cathedral bordering the sides of the plaza.
+The nearby Zocalo Plaza, one of the largest in the world, is a classic example of Spanish plaza design, with the Palacio Nacional (National Palace) and the Metropolitan Cathedral bordering the sides of the plaza.

 The Zocalo has also been the spot of many historic occasions, including various protests, Day of the Dead celebrations, and rallies.

 Touring the Zocalo and Templo Mayor is essential for any trip to Mexico City as you will learn so much about Mexico’s history and identity.